TeamMETISSE/METISSE/docs/source/glossary.md

 ### MIST-style file

 MIST-style files, which end with .eep, are produced for debugging purposes.
 The file structure follows the same format used in the files from the [MIST](https://waps.cfa.harvard.edu/MIST/model_grids.html) project.
 METISSE can write a mass-interpolated track to an output file with the same columns as input files, including a stellar phase column.
-This output file only contains data from ZAMS to the end of nuclear-burning phases and does not include information about the remnant phase.
+This output file only contains data from ZAMS to the end of the nuclear-burning phases and does not include information about the remnant phase.
 It is controlled by the `write_eep_file` function in METISSE_input_controls.